Location: Brooklyn, NY

 – Excerpt from St. Francis College’s website.

 Health insurance is required of all full-time degree, resident, and international students with F1 and J1 visas.
 St. Francis College does not propose a specific plan for their visiting students.
-Students may therefore try to choose to subscribe to the insurance proposed by MICEFA, AIG.
+Students should therefore look to find a plan that meets international J1 visa requirements.

 Living on-campus: On-campus housing is available on first-come first-served basis for undergraduate students.
 If you are considering living on campus in our newly renovated residence hall, please.

 *Students living in residence halls must also purchase a meal plan please visit the website for more information.

 Off-campus Housing: Housing in New York city. area can take time to find.

 You may also choose to live elsewhere in New York City and the surrounding area.
 Before searching for housing on your own, be sure to read theput out by the so that you know your rights as a renter.
 In addition, check out the off-campus housing resources below.

 These guides from, , , , , and may also help you on your off-campus housing journey in New York City.